 What is venmo?

-Venmo allows you to pay and request money from your friends.
+Venmo is a mobile application that helps you to pay and request money from your friends.
 At its core, Venmo provides a social way to pay your friends when you owe them money and don’t want to deal with cash.

 The goal was to pay $100 to Lillian Yang.
 I solely focused on the payment process and the related interfaces, but nothing else.
 As this is an obvious and short process, I deep-dived into each design component on the screen rather than generally skimming the entire flow.